kernelmachine/demix-data/README.md

 python -m domain_loader.count_words --domain $DOMAIN
 ```

-Then use these word counts to set the total number of tokens for train, dev, and test splits in `domain_loader/constants.py`.
+Then use these word counts to set the total number of tokens for train, dev, and test splits by editing `domain_loader/constants.py`.

+Then make the data splits:

 ```bash
 python -m domain_loader.make_splits \